JavaScript is required

 All police involved in the investigation of sexual assaults must be sympathetic and supportive.
 They should allow you as much control over the situation as possible so you can decide what happens next.

 You can make a complaint about the police if you are unhappy with the way they have treated you.
-Get advice from a counsellor/advocate at a Centre Against Sexual Assault or a lawyer before deciding to complain.
+Get advice from a counsellor/advocate at a Sexual assault support service or a lawyer before deciding to complain.

 Updates from police